Type System

 Traits

 Traits define shared behavior that types can implement.
-Define a trait with the trait keyword and implement it with impl:
+Define a trait with the interface keyword and implement it with impl:

 end